ascendedguard/XSplit.Wpf/README.md

 		// Outputs a 1000x200 image every 50ms (20 FPS)
 		plugin = TimedBroadcasterPlugin.CreateInstance(
-			"YOUR-UNIQUE-ID", this.scoreboardView, OutputWidth, OutputHeight 50);
+			"YOUR-UNIQUE-ID", this.scoreboardView, OutputWidth, OutputHeight, 50);

 		if (this.plugin != null)
 		{